-Verizon Wireless provides traditional cell phone service as well as mobile broadband internet across most of the American mainland.
-The company is one of the largest data providers in the country, often sitting neck-and-neck with AT&T Wireless.
-Like their primary competitor, Verizon offers a large variety of cell service plans, hardware choices, and bundle deals for customers.
+Verizon Wireless provides traditional cell phone service, as well as mobile broadband internet, across most of the country.
+The company is one of the largest data providers in the country, often sitting neck and neck with AT&T Wireless.

 Though they are both operated by Verizon itself, Verizon Fios refers specifically to the company’s home and business internet sector.
 Fios services revolve around the company’s fiber optic and cable internet options, which are available in many areas around the country.
 On the other hand, Verizon Wireless is focused squarely on mobile broadband and cell phones.
 The company does offer bundles that allow you to combine both services, should you wish to go that route.

 Verizon Wireless is available across the majority of the U.S. The bulk of their service footprint utilizes 4G and LTE technology, alongside 3G in rural areas and other pockets around the nation.

 In addition, Verizon Wireless have started rolling out 5G service across the country.
 As more hardware manufacturers develop 5G-ready devices, it will become easier for Verizon Wireless customers to make the switch from 4G to 5G.
 That said, Verizon is still trailing behind both T-Mobile and AT&T when it comes to the size and scope of its 5G rollout.

 Verizon Wireless first announced its intention to establish a 5G network back in 2015.
 Since then, it has kept its promise, creating an ever-growing network of 5G services.
 Thanks in part to the large number of servers and towers, Verizon has a network that can reach up to 230 million Americans — though that number is expected to increase in the coming years.
 Additionally, Verizon offers 5G Ultra Wideband in select locations, which provides even faster speeds than traditional 5G.